Frank Mather (biker): Shedden massacre

 After the massacre, Mather chose to stay at Kellestine's farmhouse despite an offer to go with Sandham to Winnipeg.
-Mather's decision to stay later become an important point at his trial in 2009 as the Crown argued that his willingness to continue living at the Kellestine farm provided that he was not afraid of Kellestine as he claimed at his trial.
+Mather's decision to stay later became an important point at his trial in 2009 as the Crown argued that his willingness to continue living at the Kellestine farm provided that he was not afraid of Kellestine as he claimed at his trial.
 Kellestine had decided to dump the vehicles of the victims and the corpses in Kitchener out of the hope that the police would blame the Hells Angels for the massacre.
-Mather was the driver of an Infiniti automobile that had belonged to Flanz that had the corpse of Paul Sinopoli in the trunk.
-Sinopoli was morbidly obese and his corpse, which barely fitted into the trunk nearly rolled out several times as Mather drove up Highway 401.
-When Mather found that the Infiniti was almost out of gas, he decided to abandon the vehicle at a randomly chosen farmers' field outside of Shedden, Ontario, thus giving the massacre its name.
+Mather was the driver of an Infiniti automobile that had belonged to Flanz that had the corpse of Paul "Big Paulie" Sinopoli in the trunk.
+Sinopoli was morbidly obese and his corpse, which barely fitted into the trunk, nearly rolled out several times as Mather drove up Highway 401.
+When Mather found that the Infiniti was almost out of gas, he decided to abandon the vehicle at a randomly chosen farmer's field outside of Shedden, thus giving the massacre its name.
 Kellestine was angry with Mather for leaving the bodies so close to his farm, but Mather defended himself by saying: "I was running out of gas in the car.
 I had to leave them where they were".
 Mather assisted Kellestine with cleaning up the crime scene and destroying evidence.
-On the night of 8 April 2006, Mather was arrested along with Kellestine by the Ontario Provincial Police and charged with first-degree murder.
+On the night of 8 April 2006, Mather was arrested along with Kellestine by the Ontario Provincial Police (OPP) and charged with first-degree murder.

 Mather claimed not to be a member of the Bandidos, but the police found a probationary Bandidos vest in Mather's room together with a video of Mather wearing a Bandidos supporter T-shirt at one of Kellestine's parties.
-Mather was charged with "constructive first-degree murder", meaning that through he had not killed anyone himself, the Crown alleged that he had aware of the plans to commit murder and that by assisting the killers by standing guard that he was just as much guilty of first-degree murder as those who did the actually did the killing.
+Mather was charged with "constructive first-degree murder", meaning that although he had not killed anyone himself, the Crown alleged that he had been aware of the plans to commit murder, and that by assisting the killers by standing guard he was just as guilty of first-degree murder as those who did the actual killing.
 "Constructive first-degree murder" is a difficult charge to prove in court, and a number of lawyers felt that Mather had a strong chance of acquittal.
 Many legal experts felt that the Crown Attorney prosecuting the case, Keven Gowdey, would have much difficulty in persuading the jury to convict Mather of "constructive first-degree murder".